 Again though, as this situation is always changing, getting up-to-date tax advice makes sense.

-What are the biggest financial mistakes that returns make?
+What are the biggest financial mistakes that those moving back to the UK make?

 The biggest mistakes I have seen are: